WebCrew/webcrew.github.io/README.md

 # webcrew.github.io
-WebCrew`s GitHub homepage to show, promote or just write some infos about all of my repositories and web-development adventures.
+WebCrew`s GitHub homepage to write some basic infos about me, my experience and web-development adventures.